Irvinehimself/Irvines-Firejail-Extras/README.md

 [*Return to contents*](#contents)

-## Example Usage -- Creating Firefox private-lib
+## Example -- Creating Firefox private-lib
 *Note*: In what follows it will help to have a basic understanding of [bisection](https://en.wikipedia.org/wiki/Bisection_method)

 *Step 1:*